The Complete Guide to Exchanging Foreign Currency

 Though many places will accept credit cards overseas, it can still be useful to convert your dollars to foreign currency.
 Here’s why:

-• There may be places that only accept cash, such as when you buy food at markets, haggle for souvenirs, or shop at stores that don’t accept any other form of payment.
+• There may be places that only accept cash, such as when you buy food at markets, haggle for souvenirs, or shop at stores that don’t accept plastic for payment.

 • Having some cash is a great backup form of payment in case you run across issues with your credit card.

 • Cash can be a helpful way to create a budget while traveling.
-Say, if you give yourself $30 a day for food, having that cash in your pocket can help you avoid going overboard vs. swiping too much with a credit card.
-That can keep your budget in balance.
+Say, if you give yourself $75 a day for food, having that cash in your pocket can help you avoid going overboard vs. swiping too much with a credit card.
+That can help you keep your budget in balance.

 • Exchanging foreign currency also gives you the potential advantage of avoiding currency conversion fees and staying within your vacation budget.
 For instance, some international retailers give you the opportunity to pay in local or your own country’s currency.
 If you choose the latter, you may get a poor exchange rate.